RoyWilliams/PAM.nb/README.md

 There are three notebooks; the HTML preview is linked:
 - **[Readme](https://htmlpreview.github.io/?https://raw.githubusercontent.com/RoyWilliams/PAM.nb/main/Readme.html)**
 This is an introduction to the PAM.nb system.
-First point it to the correct data directory, then it will read and check your files.
+You will need to fill in the `settings.py` file that has the directory and files.

 - **[Grants](https://htmlpreview.github.io/?https://raw.githubusercontent.com/RoyWilliams/PAM.nb/main/Grants.html)**
-This is a listing of all the grants, each with graphs and tables defining where the money has gone, and the futureconsequences of the assignment of people to grants.
+This is a listing of all the grants, each with graphs and tables defining where the money has gone, and the future consequences of the assignment of people to grants.

 - **[People](https://htmlpreview.github.io/?https://raw.githubusercontent.com/RoyWilliams/PAM.nb/main/People.html)**
 Each team member is shown with the composition of their salary from the various grants.
 You can check that each person